What is Cognitive Behavioural Therapy?

 - Anger Management

-There is a great deal of evidence to show that CBT works effectively in treating depression.
+There’s a large amount of evidence to show that CBT works effectively in treating depression, and anxiety conditions.
 This research has been carefully reviewed by the National Institute for Health and Clinical Excellence (NICE), and is the recommended treatment for anxiety disorders.

 CBT can be used if you are taking medication prescribed by your GP.
 It can also be used on its own, depending on the issue you would like help with.

-Some Cognitive Behavioural Therapists do not place a great deal of emphasis on the relationship.
+Some Cognitive Behavioural Therapists don’t place emphasis on the relationship.
 I believe that the relationship matters.
 Consequently, I offer Relational CBT.

-I am a member of the British Association for Behavioural & Cognitive Psychotherapies (BABCP), the lead organisation for CBT in the UK.
-If you’re unsure if CBT is the right therapy for you, you are welcome to contact me to discuss it in more detail.
+I practice from a location in central Hull.
+If you’re unsure if CBT is the right therapy for you, you’re welcome to contact me to discuss it first in more detail.